Trade directory · Columbia metro · Missouri

 Licensing Requirements

-Missouri requires plumber license through Division of Professional Registration.
+Missouri requires plumbers to obtain a state license through the Division of Professional Registration.
 Must complete 4-year apprenticeship or equivalent experience, pass state exam, and maintain continuing education.
-Journeyman license requires 8000 hours experience.
-Master license requires additional 4000 hours and business/code education.
-Renewal every 2 years with 8 hours continuing education.
+Journeyman license requires 8,000 hours of experience.
+Master plumber requires additional 4 years experience and separate exam.
+License renewal every 2 years with 8 hours continuing education.

 §2